RNBrandt/Coding_challenge/README.md

 # Submission

 - You have been granted access to an individual bitbucket repository.
 If you do not complete the challenge within your allotted time, your access may expire.
-Please contact us if you need additonal time.
+Please contact us if you need additional time.

 - As you work on the challenge, commit your work to a branch other than master.
 You can create and start work on a new branch with `git checkout -b your_branch_name`

 - Submit your work by creating a pull request to the master branch of your repo.

 - Within your pull request, explain your rationale for your approach to the problem.
     - Why add those methods or objects?
     - Why modify where you modified, not elsewhere?